EricGebhart/EricGebhart/README.md

 <br/>

 ### Some projects that might be insightful here.
- * **[MyQMK](https://github.com/EricGebhart/MyQMK/tree/Main/users/ericgebhart)** - It uses macros extensively and is unlike any other user space in QMK.
+- **[MyQMK](https://github.com/EricGebhart/MyQMK/tree/Main/users/ericgebhart)** - It uses macros extensively and is unlike any other user space in QMK.
+The readme is extensive.
- * **[Arch linux packages](https://github.com/EricGebhart/arch-pkgs/)** - This uses make extensively, and contains some utilities.
+- **[Arch linux packages](https://github.com/EricGebhart/arch-pkgs/)** - This uses make extensively, and contains some utilities.
- * **[Arch linux install](https://github.com/EricGebhart/Arch-Setup/)** My Arch linux installation script.
+- **[Arch linux install](https://github.com/EricGebhart/Arch-Setup/)** My Arch linux installation script.
-- **[SPR - Simple Process Repl](https://github.com/EricGebhart/Simple-Process-REPL)** - A very cool language at this point.
+- **[SPR - Simple Process Repl](https://github.com/EricGebhart/Simple_Process_REPL)** - A very cool language at this point.
 [SPR Wiki](https://github.com/EricGebhart/Simple_Process_REPL/wiki)
 - **[Plysp](https://github.com/EricGebhart/plysp)** A simple lisp after clojure. [~90% complete] - SPR has been too fun.
 - **[My Xmonad](https://github.com/EricGebhart/xmonad-setup/)** window manager.
 A fairly extensive custom configuration/executable.
 - **[My Emacs Setup](https://github.com/EricGebhart/emacs-setup/)** - It´s home grown, so shows my way of organizing emacs.
 - **[scad-clj](https://github.com/EricGebhart/scad-clj/)** Coding Open SCAD with clojure, I contributed significantly in it´s beginnings.
+- **[clojure cli extension](https://github.com/EricGebhart/clj-cli-ext/)** A library to make the creation of command line interfaces in clojure easier and more robust.
+- **[datetime data](https://github.com/EricGebhart/datetime-data/)** A Clojure datetime library for normalizing dates.
+- **[file access](https://github.com/EricGebhart/file-access/)** A Clojure file-access library to which creates a consistent API for various types of files.
-- **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** After _Nathan Marz_ Big data, Lambda Architecture. - This is the core layer above hadoop to manage pails, data partitioning, and tapping into data with Cascalog.
+- **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** After _Nathan Marz_´s Big data, Lambda Architecture. - This is the core layer above hadoop to manage pails, data partitioning, and tapping into data with Cascalog.
+After _Nathan Marz_´s Lambda Architecture.
-- **[Pail-Schema-Example](https://github.com/EricGebhart/Schema-Example/)** - This is an example project that shows how to use pails and schema with hadoop and cascalog.
+- **[Pail-Schema-Example](https://github.com/EricGebhart/Pail-Schema-Example/)** - This is an example project that shows how to use pails and schema with hadoop and cascalog.
 This is using dfs-clj before dfs-clj came about.
-See my [Post Here.](https://www.ericgebhart.com/blog/clojure/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog/) And another [post here](https://www.ericgebhart.com/blog/clojure/2014-01-23-Using-pail-with-a-graph-schema/)
+See my [post Here.](https://www.ericgebhart.com/blog/clojure/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog/) And another [post here](https://www.ericgebhart.com/blog/clojure/2014-01-23-Using-pail-with-a-graph-schema/)
-- **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers)** - My papers which will show my writing and give some insight into SAS ODS for which I was a significant contributor.
 - **[Word search](https://github.com/EricGebhart/word-search/)** - Something I wrote from my own motivations.
 A meta data collector for words.
 I have plans for it.
 - **[bike gear calc](https://github.com/EricGebhart/bike-gear-calc/)** - I wanted a nice one, and I wanted to learn clojure/spec.
 - **[flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher)** - A code test, turned into a design test.
 It won a job for me and solved their troubles.
+- **[ODS Markup: Tagsets by Example](https://github.com/EricGebhart/Tagsets-by-example)** - A book I wrote about ODS Markup, never published, for forgotten reasons.
+- **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers)** - My papers which will show my writing and give some insight into SAS ODS for which I was a significant contributor.

 ### Programming, tools, utilities